-Worried About Addiction to Narcotics?Skip to the navigation
+Worried About Addiction to Opioids?Skip to the navigation

-In the past, narcotics were used only for short periods for short-term pain or for cancer pain.
+In the past, opioids were used only for short periods for short-term pain or for cancer pain.
 Many experts now also use them for longer periods to treat chronic pain.
-You can take these drugs, which are sometimes called opioids, to reduce pain and increase your functioning without becoming addicted.
+You can take these drugs, which are sometimes called narcotics or opiates, to reduce pain and increase your functioning without becoming addicted.

 - Tolerance means that, over time, you may need to take more of the drug to keep getting the same amount of pain relief.
 The danger is that tolerance greatly increases your risk of overdose, breathing emergencies, and death.